Andrescc143/fiftyseven-movies/README.md

 # Fiftyseven-movies

-This is a services designed to provide to its user a way to create movies playlists by selecting the desired movies from a pre-filled-up database.
+This is a services designed to provide to the users a way to create movies playlists by selecting the desired movies from a pre-filled-up database.
 The users will be able to:

 * See the total number of registered users.
 * Sign up and create their own user.